Learn how to make Mexican Corn on the Cob, a street food called Elote. It’s grilled and has the most delicious topping all over it.

 When the corn is cooked, spread it with the mayonnaise mixture.
 Spread it all over the entire cobs.
 This is important because of the next step.

 This step.
 Right here.
 What you’re going to do is sprinkle the cobs with a crumbly cheese.
 It’s the mayonnaise mixture that gets the cheese to stick to the cobs.
 Brilliant, right?

 What kind of cheese do you use?
-Traditional Elote uses cojita cheese.
-My grocery story doesn’t sell it though so I go with either feta or crumbly queso fresco.
+Traditional Elote uses cotija cheese.
+My grocery store doesn’t sell it though, so I go with either feta or crumbly queso fresco.
 Crumble the cheese up very finely and then sprinkle it on the cobs, turning them so that the cheese ends up on all sides.

 Finally, you squeeze a bit of lime onto the cobs, again turning them to get it on all sides.

 Oh, wait.
 One more step.
 Eat!

 To make it, the printable version of the instructions with ingredient amounts is below.
 Have a great day!

 I'm Christine Pittman, a cookbook author and busy mom of two.
 My recipes are made from scratch, they're quick, and they're fresh.
 I started this website over 10 years ago and I'm delighted that over a million people now come to visit every month to try my recipes.
 Thank you for visiting and for joining me on this delicious journey!Find out more about me here.